Where can I camp?

 How can I get onto the Burrima Boardwalk?

 Burrima is a privately owned property.
 To access the Boardwalk, you will need to gain permission by contacting the owners beforehand and booking in advance.
 Please note that there is no camping or overnight parking allowed, and dogs are not permitted.
-To book your visit, please call 0447 924 043.
+To book your visit, please call 0447 924 043 or visit their website https://burrimamacquariemarshes.com/

-We don’t have painted silos within the Coonamble region.
-However, we do have two iconic painted water towers, similar to silos.
-These have been included in the Australian Silo Art Trail.
+We do have two iconic painted water towers, similar to silo's, that have been included in the Australian Silo Art Trail.

 The first water tower mural was painted by renowned Lightning Ridge artist, John Murray, in 2017.
 It is located at the Coonamble Sports Ground on Castlereagh Street, opposite the Coonamble Visitor Information and Exhibition Centre.